Efficient Transformers with Dynamic Token Pooling: Related Work

-Perhaps the most similar approach to ours is Funnel Transformer~\cite{dai2020funnel} which uses a similar, hourglass-shaped Transformer architecture.
+Perhaps the most similar approach to ours is Funnel Transformer~\citep{dai2020funnel} which uses a similar, hourglass-shaped Transformer architecture.
 After passing through the first block, the data is pooled at a fixed rate, processed by the deep middle Transformer block, and up-sampled for the last block.
-Canine~\cite{clark2021canine} has a similar three-part architecture, and processes Unicode inputs, which are downsampled with Transformer and convolution layers. \cite{tay2021charformer} implements gradient-based subword tokenization within a Transformer model, which learns dynamic groupings of tokens into fixed-size groups.
-In Segatron~\cite{bai2021segatron}, externally sourced sentence and paragraph boundaries of variable length were used as additional conditioning for the model.
+Canine~\citep{clark2021canine} has a similar three-part architecture, and processes Unicode inputs, which are downsampled with Transformer and convolution layers. \citep{tay2021charformer} implements gradient-based subword tokenization within a Transformer model, which learns dynamic groupings of tokens into fixed-size groups.
+In \citep{bai2021segatron}, sentence and paragraph boundaries were used as additional conditioning for the model.

-\paragraph{Boundary detection} We investigate boundaries provided by an external model, derived directly from the data, or top-down from the model's entropy. \citet{kreuk2020selfsupervised} shows a bottom-up approach to phoneme segmentation task combining contrastive learning \cite{oord2019representation} with a method for boundary detection based on dissimilarity between subsequent frames.
-It was later extended by \cite{bhati2021segmental} to segment the sequence of speech frames dynamically.
-Recently, \citet{cuervo2022variable} introduced a hierarchical sequence processing model in which units in the upper layer operate on a dynamically shortened sequence, with the shortening guided by a boundary prediction model.
+\paragraph{Boundary Detection} We investigate boundaries provided by an external model, derived directly from the data, or top-down from the model's entropy. \citep{kreuk2020selfsupervised} shows a bottom-up approach to phoneme segmentation task combining contrastive learning \citep{oord2019representation} with a method for boundary detection based on dissimilarity between subsequent frames.
+It was later extended by \citep{bhati2021segmental} to segment the sequence of speech frames dynamically.
+Recently, \citep{cuervo2022variable} introduced a hierarchical sequence processing model in which units in the upper layer operate on a dynamically shortened sequence, with the shortening guided by a boundary prediction model.

-\citet{rocki2016surprisal} control the activity of LSTM gates with the model's output cross-entropy. \citet{alpay2019preserving} used a similar mechanism based on information content to guide the copying of individual activations in an LSTM network.
+\citep{rocki2016surprisal} control the activity of LSTM gates with the model's output cross-entropy. \citep{alpay2019preserving} used a similar mechanism based on information content to guide the copying of individual activations in an LSTM network.
 Similarly, we employ the entropy of model predictions to choose where to insert boundaries.